jordan-barrett-jm/property-eye-ja-metadata/about.md

 It's a fun project that I will try to tinker with and iteratively improve

 ### Do I have to pay you?
 Well, first I don't think we've been acquainted and I'm not entirely sure if this is **valuable** to you.
-So, first how about you try to use it and then we can talk about compensation a bit later on.
+So, first how about you try to use it and then we can talk about compensation a bit later on?
 For now, you can pay me by making the usage numbers go up.

 ### How do you get the data?
 The same way that you do!
 Real estate data is, thankfully, pretty abundant however disorganized.
 I access it from public listing sources, clean it, and drop it here for your convenience.